Year 3

 RE

-As a Catholic School the teaching of the church is at the heart of everything we do.
+As a Catholic School the teaching of the Church is at the heart of everything we do.
 As well as daily worship, we follow the Come and See programme.
 The topics are delivered in three stages - Explore, Reveal and Respond.

-Energy - Pentecost - Serving.
-Year 3 will learn the symbols used for the Holy Spirit - wind and fire - are symbols of power and energy.
+Our topic for this term is: Pentecost - Serving: Energy.
+Year 3 will learn that Christians believe that the gift of the Holy Spirit - wind and fire - are symbols of power and energy.
 At Pentecost, the disciples were filled by the gifts of the Holy Spirit and went out courageously to carry the Gospel of Jesus to the whole world.

 Geography